-This page explains how to configure this feature, for user-specific docs, please refer to this page.
+This page explains how to configure this feature as an administrator, for user-specific docs, please refer to the Use page.

 Galaxy offers various methods for user authentication (aka login).
 All the methods share some common concepts, which are explained on this page.
 The method-specific configurations are explained at the following pages: